 Fewer crowds and more mid-range prices make these periods attractive for a laid-back and immersive Salta experience.
 A light rain jacket is still advisable in case of sudden rain.

-April-In may And september-October for pleasant temperatures and less rain.
+April-May and September-October for pleasant temperatures and less rain.

-March-April (harvest) or September-October for active vineyards.
+March-April (harvest) or September-The month of october for active vineyards.

 Operates mainly from March to November; July-August for clear, dramatic views.